H.R. 5434: 988 LGBTQ+ Youth Access Act of 2025

 Who benefits from H.R.
 5434?

-Families of LGBTQ+ Youth
+Families and friends of LGBTQ+ youth

 Who is affected by H.R.
 5434?